 Their multi-cultural Christmas opera for children, Lucinda y las Flores de la Nochebuena is quickly becoming a holiday standard with yearly productions by San Francisco Opera, Opera in the Heights and Fresno State Opera who commissioned the opera.
 The one-act opera The Ghosts of Gatsby will premiere by Samford Opera in Birmingham, AL on November 15th.

-Evan was a composing fellow at the John Duffy Composers Institute and a resident artist at Yaddo.
+Evan was named “2018 Professional of the Year” by Musical America, was a composing fellow at the John Duffy Composers Institute and a resident artist at Yaddo.
 He is currently published with Hal Leonard, Alfred, and Amazon.
 Evan is a Teaching Professor at Skidmore College.
 He lives in Albany with his wife, Kristin and two sons, Carter and Henry.